osic/ref-impl/documents/osa-refimpl-deploy.md

 1. Open openstack_user_config.yml file and edit:
    * __cidr_networks__ - list subnet address and mask for container, tunnel, storage networks
         - __Note:__ these terms are usually intermingled: management/container, overlay/tunnel
-   * __used_ips__ - put used ip address range of different networks should be included here to exclude ip addresses from usage by OSA
+   * __used_ips__ - put used ip addresses range of different networks here to prevent OSA from using them later
    * __internal_lb_vip_address__ - put ip address of your first controller node belonging to Management Network
         - ex.
 172.22.12.23 if controller pxe address is 172.22.4.23 and managment network is 172.22.12.0/22
    * __external_lb_vip_address__ - ip address of your first controller node belonging to Flat Network